-Benny Shanon is currently professor of psychology at the Hebrew University of Jerusalem, having received his PhD in experimental psychology from Stanford University.
-In 2002 he wrote Antipodes of the Mind, in which he details the effects of ayahuasca, as well as recounting his several hundred trips with the hallucinogenic brew.
+Benny Shanon is currently a professor of psychology at the Hebrew University of Jerusalem, having received his PhD in experimental psychology from Stanford University.
+In 2002 he wrote Antipodes of the Mind, in which he details the effects of ayahuasca and recounts his several hundred trips with the hallucinogenic brew.

 Shanon is perhaps most well known for his ‘Biblical entheogen hypothesis’.
 This is the idea that Moses, the founder and patriarch of the Jewish religion, was under the influence of a hallucinogenic drug during several key events that would define Judaism.
 His paper, Biblical Entheogens: a Speculative Hypothesis (which can be read here) draws on the similarities between the ayahuasca experience and important moments in Moses’ life.

-Shanon also explains that two species of plant; the Acacia tree (which contains DMT) and the bush Peganum harmala (which contains the MAOI to make DMT orally active) were native to the Sinai peninsula and Southern Israel.
+Shanon also explains that two species of plant – the Acacia tree (which contains DMT) and the plant Peganum harmala or Syrian rue (which contains the MAOI to make DMT orally active) – were native to the Sinai peninsula and Southern Israel.
 Shanon argues that the people in that area had access to the same chemicals (DMT + MAOI) which are found in ayahuasca and that they had visionary experiences through combining and ingesting them.

 Taken together, the botanical and anthropological data on the one hand, and the biblical descriptions as well as later Jewish hermeneutics on the other, are, I propose, suggestive of a biblical entheogenic connection.
 Admittedly, the smoking gun is not available to us.
 However, so many clues present themselves which, like the pieces of a jigsaw puzzle, seem to cohere into an intriguing unified whole.
 I leave it to the reader to pass his or her judgment.